 Most users are interested in applying J in linear programming.
 Linear programming functions and examples are described in chapter 11.
 J version 2.0 is introducing factory problems where transportation costs and factory capacities can be taken into account.
 Factory problems are also described in chapter 11.
 Shortest route to linear programming problems is to read basics of command generation programming from chapter 3.2, at least ;incl-function from chapter 3.2.3.
 Forestry LP-problem requires also use of data-function (chapter 9.1) and usually also linkdata-function (chapter 9.3).
 LP-problems are defined with problem-function (chapter 11.5) and the problems are solved with jlp-function (chapter 11.7).
-To access the weights of optimal treatment schedules and to get them into files requires use of J-transformations (chapter 4.) inquiry functions (chapter 11.8), IO-functions (chapter 8.), loops (chapter 7.2).
+After version 2.1 it is possible to solve large ordinary linear programming problems without problem-function using zmatrix-option in jlp-function.
+To access the weights of optimal treatment schedules and to get them into files requires use of J-transformations (chapter 4.) inquiry functions (chapter 11.11), IO-functions (chapter 8), loops (chapter 7.2).
 An example is given in chapter 11.